-This features requires installation and configuration of mCard Accessory Card (such as an MTAC-MFSER) into your device first.
-To configure the serial terminal connected to the RS-232 connector on your accessory card:
+To configure the serial terminal connected to the RS-232 connector on the device:

-- 1. Go to Setup > Serial IP Configuration > Serial Port Settings, check Enabled. - 2.
+- 1. Go to Setup > Serial Port Configuration. - 2.
+Under General Configuration, select the Mode from the drop-down including Disabled (default), Serial IP, or Modbus RTU/TCP Gateway Disabled means that Serial-IP and Modbus Gateway are both disabled.
+However, you can configure the serial port which can be used by other features like GPS.
+NOTE: If you want to use Modbus Gateway, you may have the TCP connection encrypted with TLS.
+Make sure to check Protocol under IP Pipe and select SSL/TLS. - 3.
 From the Baud Rate drop-down list, select the baud-rate at which the serial terminal communicates.
-The default is 115200. - From the Flow Control drop-down list, select the flow control for the serial port.
+The default is 115200. - 4.
+From the Flow Control drop-down list, select the flow control for the serial port.
 The options are NONE or RTS-CTS.
-The default is NONE. - 4.
+The default is NONE. - 5.
 From the Parity drop-down list, select the parity for the serial port.
 The options are NONE, EVEN, or ODD.
-The default is NONE. - 5.
-To use the Modbus protocol as the protocol the serial devices use to communicate, check Modbus Gateway to the right of Enabled.
-NOTE: You may have the TCP connection encrypted with TLS.
-Make sure to check Protocol under IP Pipe and select SSL/TLS. - 6.
+The default is NONE. - 6.
 From the Data Bits drop-down list, select the data bits for the serial port.
 Data bit options are 7 or 8.
 The default is 8.

 - 7. From the Stop Bits drop-down list, select the stop bits for the serial port.
 The options are 1 or 2.
 The default is 1. - 8.
-Click Submit. - To save your changes, click Save and Apply.
+Click Submit. - 9.
+To save your changes, click Save and Apply.
 If the device is set to Serial Modem Mode, the device reboots after applying any changes.